chihsuanwu/google-maps-compose-web/README.md

 A library for using Google Maps in [Compose for Web](https://github.com/JetBrains/compose-jb).

-This library is heavily inspired by [Maps Compose for Android](https://github.com/googlemaps/android-maps-compose).
+This library is inspired by [Maps Compose for Android](https://github.com/googlemaps/android-maps-compose).

-**Note that this library is still in its early stages, and the API is subject to change.**

 # Usage